What is A/B testing

 There are 2 main statistical methods behind A/B testing solutions.
 There aren’t one better than the other, they just have different use.
 Here is how we handle it with Kameleoon’s statistical engine.

-Allows a simple read on result reliability thanks to a confidence level: with a level of 95% or more, you have a 95% chance of obtaining the same result should you reproduce the experiment in the same conditions.
-But this method has a downside: it has a "fixed horizon", meaning the confidence level has no value up until the end of the test.
+Allows a simple read on the results reliability thanks to a confidence level: with a level of 95% or more, you have a 95% chance of making the right decision.
+But this method has a downside: it has a « fixed horizon », meaning the confidence level has no value up until the end of the test.<.p>

 Provides a result probability as soon as the test starts.
 No need to wait until the end of the test to spot a trend and interpret the data.
 But this method also has prerequisites: you need to know how to read the confidence interval given to the estimations during the test.
 With every additional conversion, the trust in the probability of a reliable winning variant improves.